shentonfreude/dynamodb-done-count/README.rst

 limit to accommodate these spikes.
 As of November 2018's re:Invent announcement, we can now use on-demand pricing which imposes no limit (it is about 6.5x more expensive than pre-provisioned limits, but will be more cost-efficient for spikey loads like this).
+Since we're using a single DynamoDB item for this, we are creating a "hot key"; will this be a problem in a standalone table? in a large table with many other items?